TomasBettini/BaSP-A2022-Etapa-1/README.md

 + After that you should clone the repository using the command: git clone https://github.com/TomasBettini/BaSP-A2022-Etapa-1
 + When you have the files, you just have to double click on the index.html and then open it in your browser.

+Or if you just want to look at the project you can use the github pages tool by following this link: https://tomasbettini.github.io/BaSP-A2022-Etapa-1/Semana-04/index.html

 ### Week 02
 We work on the creation of the index.html file.